 Attic Greek includes Koine Greek, so by studying Attic Greek you learn Koine.

 So Attic Greek would seem to be the way to go.
 Most of the textbooks, such as Athenaze: An Introduction to Ancient Greek, teach it.
 Much of our existing Greek literature is written in it.
 Most ancient Greek exams also test knowledge of Attic Greek.

-However Aoidoi.org argues if you wish to read other ancient works as well, you should begin with Epic Greek rather than Attic or Koine Greek.
-Some of the irregular conjugations and declensions are regularized in Epic Greek make it simpler to learn.
+However, Aoidoi.org argues if you wish to read other ancient works as well, you should begin with Epic Greek rather than Attic or Koine Greek.
+Some of the irregular conjugations and declensions are regularized in Epic Greek makes it simpler to learn.

 The ancient Greek writers in Attic Greek tended to quote Homer and ancient poets.
 If you’re interested in learning Homeric Greek, here is a link to a free textbook: Clyde Pharr’s Homeric Greek – A Book for Beginners.